1] The Concept of State

 If nation state can be considered as a billiard ball with hard shell, the forces of globalization e.g. ICT (info. and comm. technology), Market integration, International Organizations, Int. laws, Global civil society etc. have made this shell porous / penetrable.
 Thus conceptually the territorial states and globalization are antithetical forces.

-According to Kenichi Ohame, world is turning into global economy with political boundaries becoming less important.
+In his book, The Borderless World, Kenichi Ohame argues that world is turning into global economy with political boundaries becoming less important.
 Due to development of ICT people are able to access lifestyles across the world and want best of everything.
 People want global products and governments are becoming more and more powerless in controlling it.
 This is true especially for developed countries like USA, EU, Japan.

 Individuals have become global citizens because of their consumption habits – and government can no longer control consumption habits for fear of vote bank.
 Also, transnational companies no longer see themselves as rooted in one country.
 All this have eroded ability of governments to control economies.